Dreads with Beads Guide + 7 Best Hairstyles

 These beads aren’t your traditional circle-shaped, single-colored ones.
 They usually come in various intricate designs that can level up your dreadlocks.
 These metal hair beads make for a classy look that goes well on everybody.

-Do take note that metal hair beads should not be left on your hair for a long period to prevent rusting.
+Note that metal hair beads should not be left on your hair for an extended period to prevent rusting.

 Plastic